CremaschiLab/KDA_RD-pipeline/README.md

 ###2.
 How to run algorithm <br />
 The command line: python Solver.py solve-method=X data-file=Y Z <br />
 Example: python Solver.py solve-method=MSSP data-file=modeldata.dat min_solve
-Please note that you will need to have Pyomo (http://www.pyomo.org/) and CPLEX (as the solver) installed before you run it.
+Please note that you will need to have Pyomo 4.2.10784 (http://www.pyomo.org/) and CPLEX 12.5.1.0 (as the solver) installed before you run it.

 X: speficies the approach that is used to solve the problem.
-Option MSSP generates the determinisitic equivalent of the multistage stochastic programming (MMSP) model and solves it using CPLEX.
+Option MSSP generates the determinisitic equivalent of the multistage stochastic programming (MSSP) model and solves it using CPLEX.
 Option KDA uses the knapsack-problem based decomposition approach to solve the problem. <br />
 * Option 1: MSSP<br />
 * Option 2: KDA